canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 * Showing the number of `esm-infra` or `esm-apps` packages that can be upgraded on the machine.

+### Machine is unattached

-If the machine is not yet attached to Ubuntu Pro in any way there will only be a hint that there could be more available through ESM.
+On a machine that runs a Ubuntu release for which the `esm-apps` service is available, but not yet attached to Ubuntu Pro in any way there will only be a hint that there could be more available through ESM.

 ```
 Expanded Security Maintenance for Applications is not enabled.